FloatButterfly/LCIC_plus/README.md

-# LCIC-plus
+# Conceptual Compression via Deep Structure and Texture Synthesis
-The extented code of layered conceptual image compression.
-Journal version under review.
+The codes of paper "Conceptual Compression via Deep Structure and Texture Synthesis", which is accepted by Transactions on Image Processing.
 The paper address is <a href="https://arxiv.org/pdf/2011.04976.pdf">Conceptual Compression via Deep Structure and
 Texture Synthesis
 </a>.